-- Australian Steven Bradbury won his country's first Winter Olympic Games gold medal in the 2002 Salt Lake City 1,000 m Short Track event, when all of the other competitors spectacularly fell over on the last bend. (see video)
+- Steven Bradbury won Australia's first Winter Olympic Games gold medal in the 2002 Salt Lake City 1,000 m Short Track event, when all of the other competitors spectacularly fell over on the last bend. (see video)

 - The first black athlete to win a winter gold medal was USA's Vonetta Flowers in the women's bobsleigh, at Salt Lake City in 2002.
 Also at these games, Canadian ice hockey player Jarome Iginia became the first black male gold medal winner.

-- The Finn Samppa Lajunen ended with three out of three in the Nordic Combined.
+- The Finn Samppa Lajunen finished the Games with three out of three in the Nordic Combined.